Every horse owner eventually asks the same question: does my horse actually need a vitamin supplement, or is their forage already doing the job?

 A diet that includes essential vitamins and minerals is crucial for maintaining optimal health in horses.
 Ensuring a balanced intake of these nutrients will support your horse’s overall well-being and performance.

-From both scientific research and extensive forage analysis, it is clear that most vitamins do not require routine supplementation in horses fed a forage-based diet.
+From established equine nutrition research, it is clear that most vitamins do not require routine supplementation in horses fed a good forage-based diet.
+Save money by not worrying too much about any vitamin other than vitamin E.

 Vitamin E is the most consistently deficient vitamin in hay-based diets and is the primary vitamin that typically requires supplementation, particularly during winter months or when grazing is restricted.